Beyond Myrtle Rust website with resources and research can be found at Beyond Myrtle Rust » Manaaki Whenua

-Led by Manaaki Whenua - Landcare Research, the reserach programme is supported by the Ministry for Business, Innovation and Employment's Endeavour Fund.
+Led by Manaaki Whenua - Landcare Research, the Beyond Myrtle Rust research programme is supported by the Ministry for Business, Innovation and Employment's Endeavour Fund.
 It will run from 2018-2023, involving researchers and iwi from across Aotearoa.
 It also draws on expertise in Australia.

 Key Goal: Improve understanding of myrtle rust reproduction in New Zealand